West African Students' Union: Origins

 WASU began publication of a journal, Wasu, in March 1926.
 Solanke and Julius Ojo-Cole wrote the majority of articles in what was intended as a scholarly publication, circulated both in Europe and Africa.

 The aim of founding a hostel was taken directly from USAD and the NPU.
 Many African students in Britain found that, due to racism, it was difficult to secure satisfactory lodgings.
 While the Colonial Office showed some interest in establishing such a hostel, WASU was keen to maintain control of the project, and in 1929, Solanke left for a fundraising journey through West Africa.
 Despite this, the Colonial Office assembled a secret committee to plan for a hostel under its control, and attempted to secure private funding for its construction.
 This became Aggrey House, which WASU exposed in their pamphlet The Truth About Aggrey House – An Exposure of the Government Plan to Control African Students in Great Britain.

 WASU also undertook some political campaigns within Britain.
-In 1929, it successfully stopped plans for an African village exhibition in Newcastle, which it felt would be exploitative.
+In 1929, it campaigned against an African village exhibition in Newcastle, which it felt would be exploitative.
 This campaign was taken up in Parliament by Communist Party of Great Britain (CPGB) Member of Parliament Shapurji Saklatvala.
 During the 1930s, the group developed increasing links with communist groups, such as the League Against Imperialism (LAI) and the Negro Welfare Association, in particular in its campaigns against the colour bar and against the Italian invasion of Ethiopia.

 While in Africa, Solanke founded more than twenty branches of WASU, in the Gold Coast, Nigeria, Sierra Leone and the Belgian Congo.
 While these organisations were short-lived, they formed the initial membership of the Nigerian Youth Movement and the Gold Coast Youth Conference.